fetachallenge/fetachallenge.github.io/pages/Data_download.markdown

 ---

 ***
 FeTA dataset consist of data from multiple institutions, and therefore there are 2 steps to download the data.
-With the link below you have access to both segmentations and biometry data of the training sets.
+With the two datasets below ( 1 and 2) you have access to super-resolution reconstructed images, manual brain tissue annotations (Task 1) and biometry measurements (Task 2) of the training sets.
 ***

 ###1.
 Request access and download the FeTA 2024 data from the University Children’s Hospital Zurich: